 Either way, these dogs will need to be brushed on a daily basis in order to stay healthy and happy.
 This will help remove loose hair and prevent tangles.

-The Corgi Poodle Mix will also shed particularly bad two times a year, usually when the season changes.
+The Corgi Poodle Mix will also shed particularly heavily two times a year, usually when the season changes.
 They will need extra brushing during this time.
 It might be your best option to groom your pup during these periods to remove all the excess hair with a good set of clippers.

 Exercise